 Realistic Drawings from Photos

 I've been creating realistic drawings from photos since 2012.
-My (Amy Watts) drawings are created in a highly realistic style using charcoal on acid-free 100% cotton paper.
+My (Amy Watts) drawings and paintings are created in a highly realistic style using charcoal on cotton paper or soft pastel on sanded paper or canvas.
 (See specifics).
-The drawings usually take from 8-20 hours to complete.
-Because the subjects are usually living things that don't want to sit still for that amount of time, I use reference photos taken personally when possible, supplied by the client, or purchased from stock photo sites.
+The art takes anywhere from a few days to weeks to complete.
+Because the subjects are usually living things that don't want to sit still for that amount of time, I typical refer to photos taken personally when possible, supplied by the client, or purchased from stock photo sites like wildlifereferencephotos.com.

-The realistic drawing process is a blend of craftsmanship and artistry.
-My goal is to make the drawing even more beautiful than the photo.
-Knowing inaccuracies can distract from the art and the subject, I take great care to make sure the finished drawing resembles the subject as closely as possible.
+The realistic art process is a blend of craftsmanship and artistry.
+My goal is to make the finished artwork even more beautiful than the photo.
+When completing commissions, I know inaccuracies can distract from the art and the subject, so I take great care to make sure the finished drawing resembles the subject as closely as possible.
 I understand clients not only want a beautifully-drawn portrait, they want to see their beloved pet or person.

 A short film of the realistic drawing process.

 Although there are many great brands of art supplies, these are the ones I've found work for me:

 - Generals & Primo charcoal pencils in HB, 2B, 4B, 6B, Elite #5000